 - Your Instagram pouting pic

-These are the commonly used cover images which directly impacts your personal brand value.
+These are the commonly used cover images that directly impact your personal brand value.
 C’mon, start creating a custom image.

 Use the websites like Canva.
 It takes only a few minutes to create something which can reflect your expertise.